 If you’re researching a topic about which you’re relatively uniformed, begin your search with broad terms, then use the information culled from that first search to begin narrowing your search.

-For example, in your search for “total yearly amount spent on welfare programs in U.S.,” you’ll quickly discover that there are several different public assistance programs, such as Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP).
-Use that information to decide which program(s) you’re interested in, and then perform a new (more specific) search, such as “total yearly SNAP expenditures in U.S.”
+For example, in your search for “the total yearly amount spent on welfare programs in the U.S.,” you’ll quickly discover that there are several different public assistance programs, such as Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP).
+Use that information to decide which program(s) you’re interested in, and then perform a new (more specific) search, such as “total yearly SNAP expenditures in the U.S.”

 Part 2 Getting Good Sources

 Perhaps the most difficult — and important — task in internet research is ensuring the sources you select are credible.
 Generally, you want to prioritize information from government sources, academics, and nationally recognized news organizations.